obensource/little-kiddo-learning/README.md

 * Reinforce numbers everywhere:
   * Point out that numbers are on the pages of their books when reading together.
   * 'Calculator fun!': show that numbers (as symbols) are used in everyday things.
 Count up from one together, pressing each representative button while saying the number out loud.
+* Decimals:
+  * Talk about how numbers are grouped by 10s, and then ask 'Why?
+Is it because we have 10 toes and 10 fingers?' (then count to 20 on their toes and fingers).
+  * Reinforce with counting by 10s with the Abacus (see [Math](./README.md#math)).
+  * Reinforce with dimes: introduce the dollar as a whole unit made up of 10 dimes, and then break the dime down as a unit of 10 pennies.
+Then mention that the dollar is a collection of 100 pennies.
+* Radix: introduce them to the fact numbers don't just have to count up to 10 to be useful.
+They can count to less than 10–like 2 (binary) or 8 (octal), or more than 10–like 16 (hexadecimal).
+Mention that counting in 10s is useful to people, but counting in these other ways can be useful to computers, robots, and other machines that people use to do amazing things.

 ## Math
 * 'Fruit Math': Count, add, and subtract using a group of fruits.